 The link title attribute is supposed to provide more information about where the link will send the user who clicks on that link.

-The Link Title Attribute – Does It Help Accessibility?
+Does The Link Title Attribute Help Support Accessibility?

-There is some disagreement among SEO pros that accessibility should not be included in SEO best practices.
+There is some disagreement among SEO pros as to whether accessibility should not be included in SEO best practices.

 I’m of the opinion that accessibility, while not a direct ranking factor, is one of those indirect ranking factors that are indisputable in terms of their value.